-I started my professional career as a patrolman with the Bristol Tennessee Police Department in July 1989.
-I worked my last semester as a patrolman and graduated in December 1989 from King College (now King University).
-During the summer of 1991, I left the BTPD and started taking accounting classes at ETSU, attending classes from 8:00 AM to 12:00 PM each day for 8 weeks.
-Once classes were over, I began working as an accountant at Jay Construction Company in Abingdon, Virginia.
-After a year or so, I was promoted to Manager of Accounting and Data Systems upon the departure of my immediate boss, who went to jail for investment fraud and embezzlement.
+Dr. McMurray began his professional career as a patrolman with the Bristol Tennessee Police Department in July 1989.
+I worked my last semester as a patrolman and graduated in December 1989 from King University.
+During the summer of 1991, Trevor left the BTPD and started taking accounting classes at ETSU, attending classes from 8:00 AM to 12:00 PM each day for 8 weeks.
+Once classes were over, he began working as an accountant at Jay Construction Company in Abingdon, Virginia.
+After a year or so, Mr. McMurray was promoted to Manager of Accounting and Data Systems.

-After leaving Jay Construction in 1993, I worked as a Staff Accountant in a CPA firm for the next two years.
-I had previously interned with this firm while attending a college located in Bristol, Tennessee.
-When the CPA firm closed its doors and moved to Nashville, I found myself headed to the Virginia State Police Academy as a Trooper in September 1996.
+After leaving Jay Construction in 1993, Trevor worked as a Staff Accountant in a CPA firm for the next two years.
+Mr. McMurray had previously interned with this firm while attending a college.
+When the CPA firm closed its doors and moved to Nashville, he found himself headed to the Virginia State Police Academy as a trooper in September 1996.

-I spent the next two years patrolling Appomattox and Prince Edward Counties in Central Virginia just east of Lynchburg.
-In 1998, I was promoted to Special Agent Accountant, and for the next three years, I investigated financial crimes all over Central Virginia.
+Dr. McMurray spent the next two years patrolling Appomattox and Prince Edward Counties in Central Virginia just east of Lynchburg.
+In 1998, he was promoted to Special Agent Accountant, and for the next three years, Dr. McMurray investigated financial crimes all over Central Virginia.

-In August 2001, at 34 years old, I reported to the Federal Law Enforcement Training Academy in Brunswick, Georgia.
-Upon graduation in February 2002, I was assigned to the IRS-CI office in the Bristol Virginia Post of Duty investigating money laundering, tax fraud, public corruption, and other financial crimes.
-I was promoted in June 2021 and became the Supervisory Special Agent for IRS-CI in Roanoke, Virginia, where I supervised and led six agents before retiring in April 2022.
-I am employed by the United States Department of Justice US Attorney’s Office as a Financial Investigator.
+In August 2001, at 34 years old, Dr. McMurray reported to the Federal Law Enforcement Training Academy in Brunswick, Georgia.
+Upon graduation in February 2002, he was assigned to the IRS-CI office in the Bristol Virginia Post of Duty investigating money laundering, tax fraud, public corruption, and other financial crimes.
+He was promoted in June 2021 and became the Supervisory Special Agent for IRS-CI in Roanoke, Virginia, where he supervised and led six agents in all criminal financial investigations before retiring in April 2022.
+Dr. McMurray is now employed as a government contractor working for the United States Department of Justice US Attorney’s Office as a Financial Investigator.

-I have a master’s in justice administration from The University of The Cumberlands and an MBA.
-I am a doctoral candidate in leadership with a concentration in justice administration.
-My graduate degrees have allowed me the opportunity to teach at the collegiate level and prepare the next generation of patrolmen/women, correction and probation officers, and investigators in the most rewarding and honorable profession I know – law enforcement.
+Dr. McMurray holds a PhD in Leadership with a concentration in Justice Administration from the University of the Cumberlands from which he also holds a master’s in justice administration as well as an MBA.
+His graduate degrees have allowed him the opportunity to teach at the collegiate level and prepare the next generation of patrolmen/women, correction and probation officers, and investigators in the most rewarding and honorable profession known – law enforcement.